Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 Wool

 While beautiful and insulating, wool naturally attracts and holds dust.
-Its fibers are also difficult to clean thoroughly without special care.

 Linen with Open Weaves